abraj/notes/modern-indian-history/01 India Under the English East India Company/01 Warren Hastings.md

 However, many of these defects were rectified by the Pitt’s India Act of 1784.

-### Pitt’s India Act, 1784
-* In January 1784, Pitt the Younger (who later became the Prime Minister of England) introduced the 'India Bill' in the British Parliament.
-* The bill was passed in the British Parliament and it received royal assent in August 1784.

-_Provisions of the Act:_
-* A Board of Control consisting of six members was created.
-They were appointed by the Crown.
-* In England, The Court of Directors was retained without any alteration in its composition.
-* In India, the number of members in the Governor-General’s Council was reduced from four to three.
-[4+1 --> 3+1]

-Pitt’s India Act constitutes a significant landmark with regard to the foreign policy of the Company.
-* The Court of Directors (who symbolised the Company) controlled its commercial functions.
-* The Board of Control (who represented the King) maintained its political affairs.

 ### Expansionist Policy of Warren Hastings

 #### The Rohilla War (1774)